ddurgoji/yelp-reviews-capstone-project-ucb-ml-ai/README.md

 * RandomForestClassifier
 * AdaBoostClassifier

+LogisticRegression performed better with 93% accuracy on Validation dataset.
+Below DataFrame shows the results for all models.

 #### Pending items for Capstone part 2 Module 24
 * Find performance on test_df.
-* Clean up the notebook
+* Clean up the notebook and move around code blocks appropriately.
-* Generate RandomForest and AdaBoostClassifiers with more n_iter's
+* Generate RandomForest and AdaBoostClassifiers with more n_iter's if possible.
 * Build a performance graph for various model thats generated.
 * Deploy the model on DigitalOcean or any other cloud provider.